bitovi/academy/src/docker/6-production-readiness/production-readiness.md

 A multi-stage build is a Dockerfile with multiple `FROM` instructions.
 This is typically done to keep the final image size down by separating what is required to build an application from what is required to run it by allowing selective artifacts to be copied from one stage to another.

-This is especially powerful in compiled languages like Go or Java where multi-stage builds can be used to have your first stage compile the source code into a runtime artifact and then only the runtime artifact is copied in to a leaner final image.
+This is especially powerful in compiled languages like Go or Java where multi-stage builds can be used to have your first stage compile the source code into a runtime artifact and then only the runtime artifact is copied into a leaner final image.

 ## Targets
 By using the `--target` cli argument when building our image, we can tell Docker to stop building at a specific stage.
 We will use this alone with a `prod` stage and a `dev` stage to give us our desired result.